-Also as of 2016, the top employing facilities of Vet Techs were veterinary service centers, educational settings and social justice settings.
+The top employing facilities of Vet Techs were veterinary service centers, educational settings and social justice settings.
 The highest paying states for this career in healthcare were New York, Alaska, Massachusetts, California and Connecticut.

 Unions, Groups, Social Media, and Associations